Jewelry Alloys

 Vickers Hardness (HV0.5):110110

-316L Stainless is the workhorse alloy for the jewelry industry’s stainless needs.
-It is composed of approximately 60% iron, 18% chromium, and 14% nickel, with small percentages of molybdenum, manganese, and others.
-Despite the fact that 316L has 14% nickel, it is still considered among the most biocompatible of the stainless series.
-It has been used in the medical industry for heart stents and spinal implants, amongst others.
+316L Stainless Steel is the workhorse alloy for the jewelry industry’s steel needs.
+It comprises approximately 60% iron, 18% chromium, and 14% nickel, with small percentages of molybdenum, manganese, and others.
+Even though 316L has 14% nickel, it is still considered among the most biocompatible of the stainless series.
+It has been used in the medical industry for heart stents and spinal implants.
 Nevertheless, it is important to be aware of the risk for nickel sensitivity when using this as a jewelry alloy.
 This is particularly true for piercing designs where, ironically, it is the most popular.

 Other benefits of 316L are its rust resistance and malleability—both key factors for jewelry use.
-Stones can be set with relative ease and rust is better inhibited by the specific combination of elements used in 316L versus other stainless steels.
+Stones can be set with relative ease, and rust is better inhibited by the specific combination of elements used in 316L compared to other stainless steels.

 Stainless steel is priced in two ways, either by a full or partial flask as follows:

-• Full Flask: For this option we will fit as many pieces of your jewelry design as reasonably possible into a 5 ½” x 7” flask.
+• Full Flask: For this option, we will fit as many pieces of your jewelry designs as reasonably possible into a 5 ½” x 7” flask.
+Conservatively, 9 to 12 large men’s bands will fit in a flask, but it will depend on the size of your project.

-• Partial Flask: For this option you will share your flask with another customer and will pay only for the portion of the flask that you consume.
+• Partial Flask: With this option, you share your flask with another customer and pay only for the portion of the flask that you consume.
+The turnaround time on a partial flask option is longer as we wait for enough orders to fill the flask.
+You can call to ask if we have a flask waiting to be filled or for the current turnaround time.

-• Minimum Charge: We have a $125.00 minimum charge that applies to one-off orders for stainless steel jewelry castings.
+• Minimum Charge: There is a $125.00 minimum charge for partial flask orders of stainless steel jewelry castings.
+For example, one men’s band would cost $125, and two would be $250.
 This pricing does not apply to large pieces such as bangle bracelets or other designs that consume large portions of the flask.
+In this case, it’s best to call and discuss your project’s individual needs.

-For the pricing on full or partial flasks, please call 503-652-5224 or send an email to info@techformcasting.com and we will be happy to advise you.
+For pricing on full or partial flasks, please call 503-652-5224 or email info@techformcasting.com , and we will be happy to advise you.

-While Cobalt-Chrome has an incredible luster after high polish, it does, however, have certain limitations amoung the jewelry alloys.
+While Cobalt-Chrome has an incredible luster after high polish, it has certain limitations among the jewelry alloys.
 The high level of wear resistance also causes it to resist tools, making it very difficult to drill holes, set stones, or size in a traditional manner.
-The best use for this metal can therefore be found in pendants, earrings, cufflinks, necklaces, and bracelets, etc. that do not require sizing and designs that showcase the metal versus stones.
+The best use for this metal can, therefore, be found in pendants, earrings, cufflinks, necklaces, bracelets, etc., that do not require sizing and for designs that showcase the metal versus stones.
 Stones, when needed, can be riveted or glued in place.
-Another benefit of Cobalt-Chrome is its susceptibility to blackening.
+Another benefit of cobalt chrome is its susceptibility to blackening.
 Blackening is done through a chemical process that creates a black oxide layer providing a wonderful contrast with platinum, palladium, and gold alloys.
-The blackening process itself is not widely published; however, many jewelers have devised their own methods for durable blackening of this metal.
+The blackening process itself is not widely published; however, many jewelers have devised their own methods for the durable blackening of this metal.